Jaganmohan Palace: Architecture

 The palace is built in traditional Hindu style and has three storeys.
 A mural featured in the palace is the earliest known picture of Mysore Dasara and has been painted using vegetable dyes.
-A family tree of the Wodeyars tracing the lineage of the royal family is also painted on a wall in the palace.
-Two wooden artefacts displaying the dashavatara, the ten incarnations of Lord Vishnu, are also present in the palace.
+A family tree of the Wadiyars tracing the lineage of the royal family is also painted on a wall in the palace.
+Two wooden artefacts displaying the Dashavatara, the ten incarnations of Lord Vishnu, are also present in the palace.

 Auditorium

 In 1900, an external facade with a royal auditorium hall behind was added to the palace.
 This facade has three entrances, and the entablature has religious motifs and miniature temples crafted on it.
 The auditorium is used for Carnatic arts such as dance, music, and other cultural programmes, mainly during the Dasara.

 Art Gallery

 The art gallery contains one of the largest collections of artefacts in South India.
 Most of these artefacts are paintings, prominent among which are those by Raja Ravi Varma, some of which demonstrate scenes from the Hindu epics such as the Ramayana and the Mahabharatha.
 The collection of paintings in the gallery exceed 2000 in number and these belong to different Indian styles of painting like Mysore, Mughal and Shantiniketan.
 Sixteen paintings of Raja Ravi Varma were donated to the gallery by Maharaja Jayachamarajendra Wodeyar.
 Another important painting present here is the Lady with the lamp painted by the Sawlaram Haldenkar and is placed in a dark room where it is the sole exhibit.
 This is to give an illusion that the glow of the lamp is illuminating the face of the woman.
 Some other painters whose works are exhibited here include Nikolai Roerich, Svetoslav Roerich, Rabindranath Tagore, Abanindranath Tagore, and the Ukil brothers (viz., Sharada Ukil, Ranada Ukil, and Barada Ukil).
 Another collection of paintings by Col. Scot, a British Army office during the Anglo-Mysore wars are said to be the only visual representation of those wars.
 Paintings made on a grain of rice which can be viewed only through a magnifier are also displayed here.

 Other exhibits here include weapons of war, musical instruments, sculptures, brassware, antique coins, and currencies.
 A unique artefact exhibited here is a French clock which has a mechanism in which a parade of miniature soldiers is displayed every hour, beating drums marking the seconds, and a bugle marking the minute.